Politely Decline a Letter of Request Formally

 To politely turn down a request, just be honest.
 Let the host know that you'd love to attend (even if that part isn't honest), and mention one or two things you were particularly looking forward to so that the host feels good about their event.
 Then, let them know why you won't be able to attend, and sincerely apologize.
 If it's a particularly sensitive or important relationship, suggest an alternate time, place, or event where you'd be willing and able to meet them.
 As an added gesture, you can also make a small gift of a bottle of wine, or some fresh fruit on the day of their event, further expressing your apologies and regret at not being able to attend.

-See more questions like this: How to politely decline a job offer letter
+See more questions like this: How to decline a letter of request for extension of bid submission?

 How to say NO to my colleague who is my partner in cooking?